wangqijun/CPDV2.5-deployment-in-GCP-with-Terraform/README.md

    3 Register each node with Redhat account.
 Make sure you have Redhat subscription account before this step:

       ansible-playbook -i ../inventory-nfs-crio redhat-register-machines.yml

+   4 Disable all the google cloud repos:

+      ansible-playbook -i ../inventory-nfs-crio disable-repo.yaml

-   4 Redhat repo set up:
+   5 Redhat repo set up:

+     ansible-playbook -i ../inventory-nfs-crio redhat-rhos-reposubscribe.yml

+   6 Check the status of yum repolist and make sure in each node, only four required repos are enabled:

-      ansible-playbook -i ../inventory-nfs-crioredhat-rhos-reposubscribe.yml
+     ansible-playbook -i ../inventory-nfs-crio check-repolist.yaml

-   5 Install basic package for OCP:
+   7 Install basic package for OCP:

-      ansible-playbook -i ../inventory-nfs-crioinstall-base-package.yml
+      ansible-playbook -i ../inventory-nfs-crio install-base-package.yml

-   6 Install openshift-ansible in each node:
+   8 Install openshift-ansible in each node:

      ansible-playbook -i ../inventory-nfs-crio install-ansible.yml

-   7 Install docker in each node:
+   9 Install docker in each node:

       ansible-playbook -i ../inventory-nfs-crio install-docker.yml

-   8 Configure docker storage in each node:
+   10 Configure docker storage in each node:

       ansible-playbook -i ../inventory-nfs-crio docker_storage.yml

-   9 Check the statue of clock syncronization in each node by:
+   11 Check the statue of clock syncronization in each node by:

       ansible-playbook -i ../inventory-nfs-crio check-clock.yaml

-   10 Check the status of Network Manager by:
+   12 Check the status of Network Manager by:

       ansible-playbook -i ../inventory-nfs-crio check-NetworkManager.yaml